flashcarts/nds-index/card/category/aos.md

 # {{ page.title }}

-A full list of AOS supported flashcarts can be found on the maintained AOS GitHub page: <https://github.com/flashcarts/AOS>
+A full list of AOS supported flashcards can be found on the maintained AOS GitHub page: <https://github.com/flashcarts/AOS>